microsoft/mcsa-observability/README.md

 The above diagram consists of a range of Azure components, which will be further outlined below.

 [**Azure Data Explorer Clusters**](https://learn.microsoft.com/en-us/azure/data-explorer/data-explorer-overview) End-to-end solution for data ingestion, query, visualization, and management.
-Also used as the timeseries datastore for the availablity metrics
+Also used as the time series database for the availability metrics

 [**Resource Graph Explorer**](https://learn.microsoft.com/en-us/azure/governance/resource-graph/overview) Enables running Resource Graph queries directly in the Azure portal.